laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 # General Protocol Considerations for Determinism

+This is the section that covers what is know as ALDR in some discussions.

+[^rfced] Please remove above sentence before publication

 In addition to {{CDER}} and {{Tags}}, there are considerations in the design of any deterministic protocol.

 For a protocol to be deterministic, both the encoding and data model (application) layer must be deterministic.